English Title: Story Of A Love Affair

 Genre: Crime, Drama

-Billed as Antonioni’s very first feature-length debut, and started his auteurism career, CRONACA DI UN AMORE revolves around a noir story about a female fatale conspiring a scheme to kill her rich husband with her ex-lover.
+Billed as Antonioni’s very first feature-length picture, and boots up his auteurist career, STORY OF A LOVE AFFAIR revolves around a noir-ish story about a female fatale conspiring a scheme to kill her rich husband with her ex-lover.
 The film is a mediocre attempt for Antonioni to ooze his budding genius, ending with a patchy denouement.

 The cast, a new-comer Lucia Bosé (whom I saw in Prague several weeks ago in an exhibition opening, I wish I had taken some photos, being an octogenarian, her dyed blue hair is drolly avant-garde) was 19 years old at year, while her rawness to impersonate an experienced temptress was feeble enough to allow the outfits eclipse her character, so as well the late Massimo Girotti, whose dashing wind coat is never outmoded even after 60 years.